Digital client experiences as a competitive advantage

 Conversely, microsites allow analytics to be baked into just about everything because they are digital native—including engagement with files themselves provided that they are hosted on the microsite.
 Bringing files into a digital context like this can yield a bounty of information about the effectiveness of your content as well as the interests and intent of your clients.

-For all of these reasons, professional services firms, consultants, and agencies risk being left behind if they don’t become more adept at creating digital experiences for their clients.
-To do this, companies need to develop the capabilities to create such experiences that demonstrate a strong aptitude in utilizing the newest technologies.
+For all of these reasons, professional services firms, consultants, and agencies risk being left behind if they don’t become more adept at improving the client experience journey of their clients.
+To do this, companies need to develop the capabilities to create such client experiences that demonstrate a strong aptitude in utilizing the newest technologies.

 When hearing the word microsites, what may immediately come to mind are flashy B2C web experiences that are often built as part of a promotion or marketing campaign.